 The Learning Space, part of The Connection in Rhodes Community Precinct, offers a range of activities and programs in creative uses of technology for all ages.
 These sessions will be conducted at Concord and Five Dock libraries while the finishing touches are being added to The Connection in Rhodes.Click here for information about programs in 3D printing, CAD, robotics and school holiday activities.

 Receive our free monthly eNewsletter by signing up for General News and Updates.
 You may also opt-in to other email lists of special interest.
 Sign Up now, it only takes a few seconds!
 If you missed our latest issue, click here to read What’s On at our libraries in Five Dock and Concord.

 Connect with us @canbaylibraries on Facebook, Twitter and Instagram!

-For more information, please email Council's Children's Librarian or phone 9911 6348.
+For more information about our Children's Programs and Services, please email our Children's Librarian or phone 9911 6348.

 Baby Rhymetime For 0 to 1 year oldsSchool termsDetails

 Thursdays (10.15-11am) - Session 1

 Thursdays (11.15am-12pm) - Session 2

 Five Dock Library